-The Moniteur of to-day (Friday) contains the following telegram :--- "Alessandria, May 4th-Evening.-The Austrians who had crossed the Po in small numbers at Cambio, and pushed their vanguard as far as Sala, have recrossed the river.
+The Monitcur of to-day (Friday) contains the following telegram :--- "Alessandria, May 4th--Even--The Austrians who had crossed the Po in ing.small numbers at Cambio, and pushed their vanguard as far as Sala, have recrossed the river.
 The Austrian divisions posted on the right [left?] bank, still threaten to attempt the passage of the Po at Frassinetto, but the river, which is much swollen by the rains, would at present offer a difficult obstacle to their crossing.
-The rain continues to fall and to their crossing. the low grounds are covered with water."
+The rain continues to fall and